 With a great mix of up and coming and more established punk, emo, metal and ska bands, expect to see headliners like Fall Out Boy, Thursday and Paramore.

 From the Human League to Howard Jones, you’ll find all the biggest names from the 80s music charts come to Leeds in June.

-This new festival aims to bring the best in music, moving image and technology to Leeds.
-Whether you want to spot an international star or catch the screening of the next big indie film hit, you’ll find it all at Leeds International Festival.
-With a fashion and food fringe running alongside the main festival, you’ll have a fun packed week of events throughout the city.
+This festival aims to bring the best in music, moving image and technology to Leeds.
+Whether you want to spot an international star or catch the screening of the next big indie film, you’ll find it all at Leeds International Festival.
+With a fashion and food fringe running alongside the main festival, you’ll have a fun packed week.

 From the city centre to its leafy suburbs and beautiful surrounding countryside, you'll find lots of great hotels in Leeds.
 If you need to be central, try the First Direct Arena Hotel and Trinity Leeds Hotel, or Leeds City West for Elland Road.
 For those jetting in, check out Leeds/Bradford Airport hotel.